shakeel-faiz/FF/19-Jun/05-scc.md

 After rendering process is complete, temporary SCC files are typically deleted and final video file is saved with chosen output format which can be share, upload or use as needed.

+## What is ScreenFlow?

+ScreenFlow from Telestream, Inc. is a screencasting and video editing software for the macOS operating system.
+It can capture the audio and video from the computer, edit the captured video, add highlights or annotation, and output a number of different file types such as AIFF, GIF, M4V, MOV, and MP4.

 ## How to open SCC file?

 Below are the programs that open or reference SCC files